deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 What Can You Do in Case of Drift?
 ---------------------------------

-When suspecting drift in your data, you must first understand which type of drift it is.
-However, this is not a trivial
+When suspecting drift in your data, you must first understand what was affected by the drift (whether it was the features, labels or maybe just the predictions).
+However, this is not trivial:
-question:

 * If your drifted data has labels, you can easily know which type of drift you are facing.
 * However, the more common case is when you don't have your data labels yet.
 In this case, we can only try and measure